hectic4491/api-practice/README.md

-This is a simple flask app to use as reference.
+This is a simple flask app to use as personal reference and practice with web development.